Skip to main content

 SSL Offloading is a mechanism for accelerating SSL client-to-server connections where encryption operations are performed on the FortiGate unit instead of the servers themselves using a separate, dedicated processor.
 This mechanism can only be applied if the load balancing is set to one of the SSL protocol types (HTTPS, IMAPS, POP3S, SMTPS, SSL).
 FortiGate provides the ability to select which segments of the SSL connection will receive SSL offload by defining the mode:

 • Client ⟷ FortiGate — A mode that hardware-accelerated SSL/TLS processing only for the portion of the connection between the client and the FortiGate unit.
-This mode is referred to as half mode SSL offloading.
-The segment between the FortiGate unit and the server will use an open (clear text) connection for better performance;
+This mode is called half mode SSL offloading.
+The segment between the FortiGate unit and the server will use a clear text connection for better performance;

 • Full — A mode that applies hardware-accelerated SSL processing to both parts of the connection: the segment between the client and the FortiGate unit and the segment between the FortiGate unit and the server, that is, Client ⟷ FortiGate ⟷ Server.
 The segment between the FortiGate unit and the server will use an encrypted connection, but the "handshakes" will be reduced.
 This is not as efficient as offloading SSL in half mode, but still improves performance.